 - Minor changes having to do with beta availability.

-- Added a new option available to registered users only.
-The new option, "Blog Posts", makes adding posts to your integrated or standalone blog a snap.
+- Added a new option, "Blog Posts", makes adding posts to your integrated or standalone blog a snap.
 You no longer need to fiddle with the more complex "Insert Records" and "Append Records" options to add blog posts.
 The "Blog Posts" option displays an index of your post titles where you can add, remove or edit a post.
 The post edit page includes all the options/fields that apply to the blog post on a single page.
 There are only two options that are required when adding a blog post, the record ID and the post title.
 The filename slug, abstract and featured image will be automatically determined if they are left blank.
 There is a new "Remove extra line breaks" option on the post edit page that will remove extra line breaks from that post only if the global option is not enabled.

 - If records were added with the Insert Records option, then the CLI does not require that an Input File is specified.